 What types of roles are you hiring for?

-There are opportunities in both general and clinically-specialised contact roles, as well as non-contact roles such as contact tracing, and work-from-home roles, such as Healthline operators.
+There may be opportunities in both general and clinically-specialised contact roles, as well as non-contact roles such as contact tracing, and work-from-home roles, such as Healthline operators.

 When can I start?

-Our partners are looking to match people to roles as soon as possible once workers’ details are submitted to them, have had their annual practising certificate renewed (if applicable), and had reference checks and criminal background checks completed.
+Our partners are looking to match people to roles as soon as possible once workers’ details are submitted to them.
 Not everyone will be contacted by a potential employer, but please remember that this is a good thing, as it means that there are enough people to handle the COVID-19 response in your area.

 What locations can I work in?